-Failure to submit your report by the 10th of the following month.
+Failure to submit your report by the tenth of the following month.

-- CT6 treatment: failure to measure free chlorine residual at entry point to the distribution 5 days/week, or each day the disinfected source supplies the distribution system, whichever is less.
+- CT6 treatment: failure to measure free chlorine residual at entry point to the distribution five days/week, or each day the disinfected source supplies the distribution system, whichever is less.